andylindebros/SwiftReduxRouter/README.md

     ```

 ## URL Routing.
 The router uses  URL routing just like a web page.
-URL routing makes it easy to work with deep links and Universal links.
+URL routing makes it easy to organize your project and to work with deep links and Universal links.
-Choose a path to your view.
-Make sure the path is unique, otherwise will the user be routed to the first match of the requested path.
+Choose a path to your route.
+Make sure the path is unique, the router maps the first matching route to a path.

 ```
 mypath/to/a/route
 ```

-You can make parts of the URL dynamic and attach multiple rules to a function
+You can make parts of the URL dynamic and attach multiple rules
 ```
 user/<string:username>
 ```